 SEMSA is goverened by a volunteer Board of Directors.
 There are numerous opportunities for parents to volunteer and serve within the organization.
 We encourage families to contact any of the SEMSA Board members with ideas about how we can better serve our young musicians.

-Members at Large - Barbara Bartleson, Linda Thompson, Carolyn Mead, Judy Boyum, Kathleen Lamb
+Members at Large / Studio Teachers: Linda Thompson, Carolyn Mead, Kathleen Lamb,

 The Southeastern Minnesota Suzuki Association is well-established by American Suzuki standards.
 Teachers here began working with the method in the mid-1970's.
 A public school teacher, Georgia Daniels, was first to experiment with the new ideas coming out of Japan.
 In 1984 a group of teachers met to plan a workshop for area music students.
 SEMSA was formed to secure funding for that event.